kili-technology/kili-python-sdk/docs/sdk/tutorials/label_parsing.md

-    {'id': 'clh0hbf8e12hv0j960bzya8wm'}

 Once the assets are uploaded, we can start labeling them manually through the Kili UI.

-For this tutorial, we will just only upload already existing labels.
+For this tutorial, we will just upload already existing labels.

 ```python